York Minster: History

-In January 1069 a rebellion in support of Edgar Ætheling triggered a brutal crackdown by William.
+In January 1069, a rebellion in support of Edgar Ætheling triggered a brutal crackdown by William.
 The Anglo-Saxon Chronicle reports that William's forces "ravaged the town, and made St Peter’s Minster a disgrace".
-Later in the year, Danish invaders supporting the Ætheling sailed up the Humber and Ouse; they attacked the city, in the course of which a fire broke out, burning the cathedral.
+Later in the year, Danish invaders supporting the Ætheling sailed up the Humber and Ouse; they attacked the city, which resulted in a fire, burning the cathedral.
 Anything at this point remaining of the cathedral may then have been further damaged by William's Harrying of the North.
 The first Norman archbishop, Thomas of Bayeux, arriving in 1070, apparently organised repairs, but in 1075, another Danish force sailed up the river, "travelled to York and broke into St Peter’s Minster, and there took much property, and so went away."
 Building of a new cathedral, the Norman Minster, began in 1080, and was completed before Thomas's death in 1100.
 The new cathedral was likely immediately to the south of the old Saxon cathedral, which was probably demolished once the new structure was completed.
 A similar approach was taken in the same period at Winchester.
 Built in the Norman style, the new cathedral was 364.173 ft (111 m) long and rendered in white and red lines.
 The new structure was damaged by fire in 1137 but was soon repaired.
 The choir and crypt were remodelled in 1154, and a new chapel was built, all in the Norman style.

-The Gothic style in cathedrals had arrived in the mid 12th century.
+The Gothic style in cathedrals had arrived in the mid-12th century.
 Walter de Gray was made archbishop in 1215 and ordered the construction of a Gothic structure to rival Canterbury; building began in 1220.
 The north and south transepts were the first new structures; completed in the 1250s, both were built in the Early English Gothic style but had markedly different wall elevations.
 A substantial central tower was also completed, with a wooden spire.
 Building continued into the 15th century.